 ACNM values the outstanding ACNM mentors who have assisted the residents/fellows to achieve their goals throughout the past year.
-The NEW ACNM Best Mentor Awards for Best Clinical and Best Personal Mentor Awards are given to exceptional individuals who have dedicated their lives to mentoring others.
+The ACNM Best Mentor Awards for Best Clinical and Best Personal Mentor Awards are given to exceptional individuals who have dedicated their lives to mentoring others.

-ACNM Best Mentor Awards
+ACNM Best Mentor Award Nomination

 History: ACNM has had a tradition of celebrating and acknowledging the best and most effective mentors in nuclear medicine.
 For a number of years, the ACNM Mentor Awards were bestowed in the memory of Dr. Robert Lull from the UCSF San Francisco General Hospital.
 In 2013, through a generous initial gift by Dr. Puneet Chandak, the ACNM Best Mentor Award was strengthened and has become an important pillar of the College.

 - "Clinical": reserved for those dedicated teachers of nuclear medicine in the most general term (including teachers of clinical and scientific basis of NM to trainees, other colleagues and the field at large).